xharris/dungeon/README.md

 ## Zones

 Each zone has a unique mini game theme.
+Typically you can get to a new zone after **defeating the boss** in the previous zone or **completing an important quest**.

 - **Forest** get basic weapons, basic items, basic quests
 - **Town** lots of quests